ministryofjustice/security-guidance/BuildEnvironment.md

 1. Click the File menu, and select the New option, then the Project option.
 2. Expand the General twisty.
-3. Select Project, then click Next>.
+3. Select Project, then click `Next>`.
-4. Enter a project name, for example MySecurityGuidanceProject, then click Finish.
+4. Enter a project name, for example `MySecurityGuidanceProject`, then click Finish.

 ## Add an existing Git repository (your local copy) into a project

 1. Click the File menu, and select the Import option.
 2. Expand the General twisty.
-3. Select the File System option, and click Next>.
+3. Select the File System option, and click `Next>`.
 4. Click the Browse button next to the 'From directory:' field, and navigate to the directory on your system containing your local copy of the Git repository.
 5. Click the Open button.
 6. Select the checkbox next to the name of the directory containing your local copy of the Git repository, for example `security-guidance`.